eyvindson/WindRiskGraphing/README.md

 2. Select the variables and scenarios you want to visualize using the provided checkboxes and radio buttons.
 3. The interactive plot will be automatically generated based on your selections.

+The radio buttons and the check buttons allow for changes in what is explored.
+The specific scenarios and management objectives are defined in the draft manuscript.

 ## Example Usage

 ```python